 Bicester Village is one of the Collection of nine Chic Outlet Shopping® Villages, operated by Value Retail.
 Founded in 1992, Value Retail has established itself as the only company dedicated to creating and operating luxury outlet shopping villages.
-Home to more than 900 outlet boutiques of the world's leading fashion and lifestyle brands, the Collection offers an unrivalled luxury outlet shopping experience for discerning shoppers in Europe.
+Home to 1,000 luxury outlet boutiques of the world's leading fashion and lifestyle brands, the Collection offers an unrivalled luxury outlet shopping experience for discerning shoppers in Europe.
 The nine Villages, located close to some of Europe's favourite cities, are now destinations in their own right, for domestic and international tourists.

 Frequently Asked Questions